 Blue shaded area represents our goal zone, Ithe team target; ideally, everyone is in this quadrant.

-- Agents C, E and H are the top performers for this period
+- Agents C, F, and D and are the top performers for this period

 - Agent B is the lowest performer for this period